Bousfield lattices of non-Noetherian rings: some quotients and products: Background on Bousfield lattices

 \subsection{Examples}

 Next we survey several examples of categories and their Bousfield lattices.

 \begin{example} Let $R$ be a commutative ring, or a graded-commutative ring.
-Let $D(R)$ denote the unbounded derived category of right $R$-modules, or of right graded $R$-modules.
+Let $D(R)$ denote the unbounded derived category of right $R$-modules, or of right graded $R$-modules (with degree-preserving maps).
 If $R$ is graded, we think of objects in $D(R)$ as bi-graded; in either case we assume the differential decreases the chain degree by one.
 Then $D(R)$ is a tensor triangulated category, with the product $A\w B = A\otimes_R^L B$ given by the left derived tensor product~\cite[\textsection 9.3]{[HPS]}.
 The tensor unit is the module $R$ thought of as a complex concentrated in degree zero.
 Furthermore, $D(R)=\loc(R)$, so $D(R)$ is compactly generated, hence well generated.
+When $R$ is graded, this is meant in the multigraded sense discussed in~\cite[\textsection 1.3]{[HPS]}, and we follow the conventions of~\cite[\textsection 2]{[DP]}.
+See also~\cite{[ivo-greg]}.
 The Bousfield lattice of $D(R)$ is well-understood when $R$ is Noetherian; see the next example.
 When $R$ is non-Noetherian our understanding of the Bousfield lattice is limited to several specific rings; see Example~\ref{example-lambda}. \end{example}

 \begin{example} Iyengar and Krause~\cite{[IK]} investigate the Bousfield lattice of a compactly generated tensor triangulated category that is stratified by the action of a graded Noetherian ring $R$.
-This general setting, developed in~\cite{[BIK_loc_cohom], [BIK_strat]}, building on~\cite{[Nee],[BCR],[HPS]}, includes the unbounded derived category of a commutative Noetherian ring; the stable module category StMod$(kG)$ of a finite group, where the characteristic of $k$ divides the order of the group, and then also the homotopy category $K(\mbox{Inj } kG)$ of complexes of injectives; and DG modules over a formal commutative DG algebra with a Noetherian cohomology ring.
+This general setting, developed in~\cites{[BIK_loc_cohom], [BIK_strat]}, building on~\cites{[Nee],[BCR],[HPS]}, includes the unbounded derived category of a commutative Noetherian ring; the stable module category StMod$(kG)$ of a finite group, where the characteristic of $k$ divides the order of the group, and then also the homotopy category $K(\mbox{Inj } kG)$ of complexes of injectives; and DG modules over a formal commutative DG algebra with a Noetherian cohomology ring.
 They show that in such a category the Bousfield lattice is isomorphic to the lattice of subsets of the homogeneous prime spectrum of $R$, and $\BA = \DL = \BL$.
 In the case of a commutative Noetherian ring $R$, $D(R)$ is stratified by $R$, and so $\BL_R$ is isomorphic to the lattice of subsets of $\Spec R$.
 The isomorphism is given in terms of support. \end{example}

 \begin{example} The ($p$-local) stable homotopy category $\S$ is a tensor triangulated category, with the product the smash product, and the unit the ($p$-local) sphere spectrum $S^0$.
 Since $\S = \loc(S^0)$, this category is well generated.
 Bousfield~\cite{[Bou79a]} showed that the class of every finite spectrum is in $\BA$, the class of every ring spectrum is in $\DL$, but for example the class of $H\bz$ is in $\DL$ but not in $\BA$.
 He also showed that the Brown-Comenetz dual $IS^0$ of the sphere has $IS^0\w IS^0=0$, so $\DL\subsetneq \BL$.
 Hovey and Palmieri~\cite{[HP]} study finer structure of the Bousfield lattice of this category. \end{example}